 HONG KONG: US and other Western brands can benefit from a Chinese desire for quality and authenticity, but they need to build their China strategies now to solidify consumers' brand choices, a leading executive at Alibaba Group has advised.

-, John Spelich, global vp of international e-commerce business development at China's largest e-commerce company, said trust, authenticity and peace of mind are key influencers for Chinese online cross-border shoppers.
+Writing for Internet Retailer, John Spelich, global vp of international e-commerce business development at China's largest e-commerce company, said trust, authenticity and peace of mind are key influencers for Chinese online cross-border shoppers.

 Although luxury goods and designer labels continue to sell well in Hong Kong, he said recent research from Tmall Global, Alibaba's online retail platform, showed an increasing number of Chinese consumers are turning to more everyday Western goods, such as maternity and infant-care products.